cairo-book/cairo-book/src/ch03-01-arrays.md

 {{#include ../listings/ch03-common-collections/no_listing_00_array_new_append/src/lib.cairo}}
 ```

-When required, you can pass the expected type of items inside the array when instantiating the array like this, or explicitly define the type the variable.
+When required, you can pass the expected type of items inside the array when instantiating the array like this, or explicitly define the type of the variable.

 ```rust, noplayground
 let mut arr = ArrayTrait::<u128>::new();